ajesqueda/portfolio-analytics/README.md

 ### Data Visualization

 - Project 7: Heatmap for credit union's potential new locations.
-- Project 8: Dimensionality Reduction using Principal Component Analysis (PCA)
+- Project 8: Netflix Data for shows and movies from the year 2000.

 ## Contact Me